 The applicant guide contains details of which areas are considered ‘regional’ for this program.

-Successful applicants will be required to report enrolment, training commencement, training continuance and completion to Skills Tasmania.
+Successful applicants are required to report enrolment, training commencement, training continuance and completion to Skills Tasmania.
 Timely reporting is required to ensure that the Tasmanian Government receives milestone payments from the Commonwealth Government under the JobTrainer Fund Agreement.

 ‘Enrolment’ in the context of the JobTrainer Fund is defined as the point at which the learner is officially registered with the RTO on their student management system as a learner who will be trained by the RTO in the qualification, course or skill set shown in the student management system record.